Bereavement Counselling in Weymouth

 As adults, we too can experience happy moments when we are grieving, and this can sometimes cause confusion and feelings of guilt.

-It is important that we allow our children to experience all that that they feel in order for them to manage their grief in a healthy way, and the same goes for ourselves too.
+Just as it is important that we allow our children to experience all that they feel in order for them to manage their grief in a healthy way, the same goes for ourselves too.

 Coping with bereavement

-Margaret Stroebe and Hank Schut (1999) developed a dual process model of coping with bereavement.
+Margaret Stroebe and Hank Schut (1999) developed a dual process model of coping with bereavement and I find this particularly helpful in my griefwork.

 1. Loss focused – Relating directly to the death: ie. crying, experiencing sadness, denial, anger, ruminating or dwelling on the circumstances of the death and avoiding restoration activities.